Table of Contents

 - For example, the milk which contains a colloidal suspension of protein-rich casein micelles with a hydrophobic core.
 When milk ferments the lactose is converted to lactates and hydrogen ions.
 The protective charge on the surface of the colloidal particles are overcome and the milk coagulates forming clumps of curds.

 - Similarly, soil particles are often carried by water in rivers and streams as hydrophobic colloids.
-Finally when the river meets the seawater which has a high concentration of salts the particles coagulate to form silt at the basin of the river.
+Finally, when the river meets the seawater which has a high concentration of salts the particles coagulate to form silt at the basin of the river.

-- Even the municipality water treatment plants often add salts such as aluminium sulphate to clarify water, where aluminium ions hydrated cations neutralise the charge on hydrophobic colloidal soil particles causing these particles to aggregate and settle out.
+- Even the municipality water treatment plants often add salts such as aluminium sulphate to clarify water, where aluminium ions hydrated cations neutralize the charge on hydrophobic colloidal soil particles causing these particles to aggregate and settle out.

 In all of these specific cases, the liquid is strongly absorbed on to the surface of particle which makes the interface between particle and liquid similar to the interface between liquid and itself.
 This makes the system intrinsically stable as there is a reduction in Gibbs free energy when the particles are dispersed.